AckeeCZ/lokse/doc/Plugins.md

 ```

+Now please write at least few tests for the plugin's feature 🙏 You'll practice you're testing skills and contribute to better project quality and maintainability.

 ### 5. Voilà - plugin is ready 🎉

 Don't forget to add him into [Packages](https://github.com/AckeeCZ/lokse/#packages) list in main readme.